Department of Labor Logo United States Department of Labor

 Sailors and marine oilers typically receive training on the job.

-Education and training requirements vary by the type of job.
-There are no educational requirements for entry-level sailors and marine oilers, but other types of water transportation workers typically complete U.S. Coast Guard-approved training programs.
-Most water transportation jobs require the Transportation Worker Identification Credential (TWIC) from the Transportation Security Administration and a Merchant Mariner Credential (MMC), plus any related endorsements, from the U.S. Coast Guard.
+Education and training requirements for water transportation workers vary by occupation.
+There are no educational requirements for entry-level sailors and marine oilers, but other water transportation workers typically complete U.S. Coast Guard (USCG)-approved training programs.
+Most water transportation jobs require the Transportation Worker Identification Credential from the Transportation Security Administration (TSA) and a Merchant Mariner Credential, plus related endorsements, from the Coast Guard.

 Education

-Sailors and marine oilers usually do not need formal education.
-Other types of water transportation workers often complete U.S. Coast Guard-approved training programs to help them obtain their required credentials.
+Sailors and marine oilers typically do not need a formal educational credential to enter the occupation.
+Other water transportation workers complete U.S. Coast Guard-approved training programs.

-Employers may prefer to hire workers who have earned a bachelor’s degree from a merchant marine academy.
-The academy programs offer a bachelor’s degree and a Merchant Mariner Credential (MMC) with an endorsement as a third mate or third assistant engineer.
-Graduates of these programs also can choose to receive a commission as an ensign in the U.S. Naval Reserve, Merchant Marine Reserve, or U.S. Coast Guard Reserve.
+Employers may prefer to hire candidates who have earned a bachelor’s degree from a maritime academy.
+For example, the U.S. Merchant Marine Academy offers a bachelor’s degree program and a Merchant Mariner Credential (MMC) with an endorsement as a third mate or third assistant engineer.
+Academy graduates must serve several years as an officer in a reserve unit or on active duty in any branch of the Armed Forces.

 Training